andersonopt/website/content/why-anderson.md

 ### Scenario Analysis Made Easy

-Stop waiting a month for a consultant to test a new set of project parameters.
+Stop waiting a month to test a new set of project parameters with a consultant.
 Queue up every scenario you can imagine with just a few clicks, and let our software do the rest.

 {{< /column >}} {{< column >}} {{< icon "analysis-2.svg" "star icon" "bluecircle" >}}